ravibak/AVD/README.md

 # Azure Virtual Desktop Deployment code samples

+Purpose of this repo is to provide some IaC code samples for  deploying Azure Vitual Desktop scenarios.
+In perticular trying to address some unique situation not available in other forums.

-This repo contains a tested module of Terraform to help automate a deployment of a new Azure Virtual Desktop Host Pool along with the other backend AVD configuration such as workspace/app pool.
+Azure Virtual Desktop i such as workspace/app pool.
 More importantly being able to deploy AVD session hosts in an existing Virtual Network and join to an Active Directory Domain (Domain Controllers running in a peered vnet where the session hosts would be placed at).

 I did not write them from the scratch.
 Changed few bits by doing trial, error and learning.
 Path to modules https://github.com/ravibak/AVD/tree/main/workload/terraform/ExistingADandVNET